AdguardTeam/AGLint/README.md

 ## Configuration

 You can customize the default configuration by creating a file named `aglint.config.json` in the root of your repo.
 You can also use `aglint.config.yml`.
 If you have multiple folders, you can create a separate configuration file for each folder.
-If you have a configuration file in a subfolder, it will be merged with the configuration file in the parent folder (like a chain of inheritance).
-If you have a configuration file in the root folder, it will be merged with the default configuration.
+If you have a configuration file in a subfolder, it will be used for that subfolder and all its subfolders, but not for the parent folder.
+It means that the results are always consistent, no matter where you run the linter.

 The configuration file should be a valid JSON or YAML file.
 The following options are available:

-- `colors`: enable or disable colors in the output.
-Default: `true`.
 - `fix`: enable or disable automatic fixing of errors.
 Default: `false`. **Be careful with this option!** It will modify your filter list files.
 - `rules`: an object with linter rules.
 See [Linter rules](#linter-rules) for more info.
 A rule basically has the following structure:
   - `rule-name`: a string with the name of the rule.
 For example, `rule-1`.